cappetta/circleci_terraform/README.md

 # Overview
-This started as an unofficial fork of the terraform-with-circleci-example and was slightly enhanced and expanded with SecDevOps tooling & assets.
+This started as an unofficial fork of the terraform-with-circleci-example and was slightly enhanced and expanded to create SecDevOps tooling & assets in one or many AWS cloud environments.

-The simple goal is to create a repository of assets which aid the security researcher
+The simple goal is to create a repository of assets which aid the security researcher by leveraging the elastic compute potential of AWS.

 ## Security Assets
     - docker
         - webgoat
     - kali
     - t-pot
-    - AWS Inspector
+    - AWS Inspector (note some regions are indicating the rules are non-existant)
     - FBCTF

 ## AMI's